 Competitive jobs require employees with social skills, the ability to manage executive functioning tasks such as time management and organization, and independent living skills.
-For those on the autism spectrum and learning differences diagnosis, the ability to obtain and keep a competitive job that provides a living wage dictates the development of these competencies.
+For those on the autism spectrum and with a learning differences diagnosis, the ability to obtain and keep a competitive job that provides a living wage dictates the development of these competencies.

 With the help of our career team, CIP students learn and develop a wide range of employment skills through training, counseling, community service, and internship/job experience.